graphql/graphql-wg/rfcs/OptInFeatures.md

 > This section is a proposal based on the current introspection mechanism.
 A more global mechanism (
 > see [#300](https://github.com/graphql/graphql-spec/issues/300)) would make it obsolete

-`@requiresOptIn` features should be hidden from introspection by default and include if `includeOptIn` contains the given feature:
+`@requiresOptIn` features should be hidden from introspection by default and include if `includeRequiresOptIn` contains the given feature:

 ```graphql